lanl/VizAly-Foresight/README.md

 * Cinema comparison is at: https://lanl.github.io/VizAly-Foresight/cinema_compare/

 # Building VizAly-Foresight
-The default master branch should always point to the latest working version.
-However, for more stable releases, you should checkout the latest tag release.
+The default master branch is quite stable but is not the latest version of the code

 ## Prerequisites:
 CBench